 8.3.
-NIMP (Non-Investiational Medicinal Product)
+NIMP (Non-Investigational Medicinal Product)

-The NIMP for NAIROS is Xylometaxoline as it is used in accordance with the protocol to induce a physiological response and to assess a relevant clinical trial endpoint.
+The NIMP for NAIROS is Xylometazoline Hydrochloride Nasal Spray, solution, as it is used in accordance with the protocol to induce a physiological response and to assess a relevant clinical trial endpoint.

 8.4.
 Drug Storage and Supply